 What is a Project Management Office (PMO)?
 And Do You Need One?

 If your company is seeking more reliable monitoring or increasing the efficiency of IT projects, you may want to consider opening a project management office (PMO).
-A PMO is a group, either an internal department or an external company that determines, maintains and ensures project management standards throughout an organisation.
+A PMO is a group, either an internal department or an external company that determines, maintains and ensures project management standards throughout an organization.
 They keep best practices, project direction, and project direction all from a central location.

 Research shows that in 2016, 85% of companies had a PMO, representing a 5% increase from 2014.
 It also found that 30% of companies without a PMO had plans to implement one soon.
 Why are they growing?
-Using a PMO within an organisation has numerous benefits, such as:
+Using a PMO within an organization has numerous benefits, such as: